In CleanMyMac X, suspicious are the applications developed or hosted in Russian

 Criteria that CleanMyMac X uses to detect suspicious apps

-The Uninstaller module scans all apps installed on your Mac and identifies an application as suspicious if it matches any Criteria below.
-Criterion 1 is purely technical; it only requires an automated check on your computer.
-Criteria 2, 3, 4 involve verifying if an app is mentioned in the Suspicious Apps Database.
+The Uninstaller module scans all apps installed on your Mac and identifies an application as suspicious if it matches any criteria below.
+Criteria 1 and 2 are purely technical; they only require an automated check on your computer.
+Criteria 3, 4, 5 involve verifying if an app is mentioned in the Suspicious Apps Database.

 The MacPaw team carefully curates this Database together with the software development community and socially responsible people across the globe.
 We do our best to avoid bringing safe apps to the Suspicious Apps Database.
 Before making a decision, we study information from different sources, consult security experts, compare various opinions, and try to contact the app developers whenever possible and reasonable.